ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 ### Issues - Josh
 1. Had some gradle issues
 ### Progress - Robin
+1. Found a repo that uses firebase with jetpack compose, checking to see how they implemented it well
+2. Thinking of ways to test the database
 ### Issues - Robin
+1. wasn't able to test the database
 ### Progress - David
 1. Building App works
 2. Thought about ways to test database